 It can also just be an easy, quick breakfast made into a sandwich.
 The beans are packed with essential nutrients such as carbohydrates and iron and they’re low in saturated fats.

 2. Falafel, also known as Ta’meya

-Falafel are traditionally served in Egyptian breakfast along with ful, eggs, cheese and pita bread.
+Falafel is traditionally served in Egyptian breakfast along with ful, eggs, cheese, and pita bread.

-Traditional falafel is made with chickpeas, but Egyptians ta’meya is made of fava beans.
+Traditional falafel is made with chickpeas, but Egyptian ta’meya is made of fava beans.

 Fava beans should be soaked overnight to soften, then crushed in a food processor.

-It’s not a surprise why Ta’meya is such a popular Egyptian food – it’s packed with loads of unique, fresh flavor.
+It’s not a surprise why Ta’meya is such a popular Egyptian food – it’s packed with loads of unique, fresh flavors.

 A layering of rice, macaroni, lentils, and chickpeas topped off with caramelized onions, thick red sauce, and a garlic/chili/vinegar/ sauce.

 It is indeed an interesting mix, but surprisingly delicious!

 4. Hamam Mahshi (Stuffed Squab)